bowman2001/perplexdoc/content/doc/enhancing/image/processing/index.md

 | micro                |     {{% mod-img/width "micro" 1 %}}     |     {{% mod-img/width "micro" %}}     |
 {.normal}

-When we build a project with lots of images — more than hundred like this project — we have to show a little patience on the first Hugo run.
+When we build a project with lots of images — more than a hundred like this project — we have to show a little patience on the first Hugo run.
 Image processing may take a few minutes.
-The generated images are cached by Hugo and we don’t have to wait again in subsequent runs.
+The generated images are cached by Hugo and we only have to wait for the processing of new images in subsequent runs.
 {.inline}

 {{< mnote >}}
 When we publish our site with the help of a service provider we need to make sure caching works. (&rightarrow; [Publish](/doc/intro/workflow/publish))
 {{< /mnote >}}

+## Interpolation

-In case we can’t provide a large enough version of an image, Perplex applies an [excellent interpolation filter][filter] (provided by Hugo) to enlarge its size smoothly.
+In case we can’t provide a large enough version of an image, Perplex applies an [excellent interpolation filter][filter] to enlarge its size smoothly without visible ringing artifacts.
 Those interpolated images may look blurry nonetheless, there is no way to get the missing information back.
 A high resolution of the original is always preferable.

-## Manipulation

-### TODO

-- Improve templates
-- Document resource parameters

 [filter]: https://gohugo.io/content-management/image-processing/#resampling-filter